 There’s more information about becoming a Friend and a membership application form to join: you’ll be most welcome.
 You can just be a Friend helping support the pond or be an active participant in practical conservation work in the fresh air in the ‘green gym’ down at the pond.
 You can find details of events and activities in the diary.

-In a field by the pond there was once a substantial dovecote built by Elizabeth Boteler in 1706 to supply meat and eggs for the Manor table as the pond supplied fish.
-The dovecote was demolished however in 1966, a sad loss of a unique part of the village’s heritage.
-You can discover more about the dovecote and about Biddenham’s past.
+In a field by the pond there once stood a substantial dovecote built by Elizabeth Boteler in 1706 to supply meat and eggs for the Manor table as the pond supplied fish.
+Although restored in 1932 the dovecote was later demolished in 1966, a sad loss of a unique part of the village’s rich heritage.